Fast Biotechnologies: When slowing down isn’t an option.

 Find the right legal form

-Fast Biotechnologies is the brainchild of Balendu Avvar
+Fast Biotechnologies is the brainchild of Balendu Avvaru

-Meet Balendu Avvaru, a scientist superstar who’s saving the world from a drug-resistant bacteria future with his startup, Fast Biotechnologies (Fast BT).
+Meet Balendu Avvaru, a scientific superstar who’s saving the world from a future of drug-resistant bacteria with his startup, Fast Biotechnologies (Fast BT).

-He used an elite talent investor programme to realise his startup idea
+He used an elite talent investor programme to bring his startup idea to life

 After a successful scientific career, he joined the second cohort of the Entrepreneur First (EF) Berlin chapter as a way to pursue his startup ambitions.

-EF is a programme that only accepts exceptional individuals that want to start tech companies, and helps them do just that.
+EF is a programme that accepts only exceptional individuals who want to start technology companies and helps them do just that.

-For participants of EF, the pressure is on from the get-go.
-In the space of 3.5 months, they have to find a co-founder, develop a viable business idea and incorporate a company to qualify for the funding round of the programme.
+For EF participants, the pressure is on from the start.
+They have 3.5 months to find a co-founder, develop a viable business idea and incorporate a company to qualify for the programme’s funding round.
 Needless to say, time is of the essence.